 How do I know if an organisation is a signatory to the Code?

-All members of ACFID are Code signatories.
-ACFID members display the ACFID logo on their website and include it in their key publications – for example, their annual report.
-To see the list of current ACFID Full Members, please click here.
+All full members of ACFID are Code signatories.
+ACFID’s members display the ACFID logo on their website and include it in key publications such as their annual reports.

 More information on how to become a member of ACFID can be found here.